Skip to content

 Querying Data

-FinzyTrack provides two query engines for accessing your financial data: SQL (SQLite) and BQL (Beancount Query Language).
+Finzytrack provides two query engines for accessing your financial data: SQL (SQLite) and BQL (Beancount Query Language).
 Both are available in the Query view for ad-hoc queries, and in dashboard recipes for widget data.

 SQL (SQLite)BQL (Beancount Query Language)